 Ambassador Gilbert and US | NZ Council Board Member Fiona Hutchinson

 The US | NZ Council has also begun discussions with the NZUS Council on the next Pacific Partnership Forum, which is scheduled to be held in Auckland June 30 – July 1, 2015.
 Attendance will be limited.
 Please mark your calendars!
 More details forthcoming.

 For more information on Ambassador Gilbert please see the information below:

-Mark Gilbert Testifies before Senate Foreign Relations Committee
+Mark Gilbert’s Background and Confirmation Hearing Testimony before Senate Foreign Relations Committee

 Senators Tim Kaine (D-VA), James Risch (R-ID), and John Barrasso (R-WY) were in attendance.
 In his comments to the Committee, Gilbert said he could imagine no higher honor than to serve as ambassador to New Zealand and Samoa.
 Gilbert told the Committee he would use his background in global finance and investment to promote a stronger economic link between the countries.